LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteRole-delete-">Account Delete Role (DELETE)</h4>
  This API is used to delete the role.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/delete-role)

 ```java